-Doppler Centroid, Doppler Rate, and Effective Speed - Proper focus of the image requires accurate estimates of the three parameters given in (B5) and (B7).
-Actually we only need to estimate two parameters because we will sweep through the range cells n in the raw data file and focus the image at each range $R_o = R{near} + n(C/f_s)$ where C is the speed of light and f_s is the range sampling rate.
+Doppler Centroid, Doppler Rate, and Effective Speed Proper focus of the image requires accurate estimates of the three parameters given in (B5) and (B7).
+Actually we only need to estimate two parameters because we will sweep through the range cells n in the raw data file and focus the image at each range $R_o = R{near} + n^(C/f_s)$ where C is the speed of light and f_s is the range sampling rate.
 Ideally the beam of the radar would be steered so that it is centered at a point on the ground where the range is minimum so the Doppler centroid is zero or at least small.
-We follow the approach of Masden [1989] and calculate the Doppler centroid directly from the raw data file by computing the average change in phase between adjacent rows of the raw data file.
+We follow the approach of Madsen 1989 and calculate the Doppler centroid directly from the raw data file by computing the average change in phase between adjacent rows of the raw data file.
 This assumes that the Doppler centroid does not vary with slow time although it could vary slightly with increasing range.
-We use this estimated Doppler centroid to focus the image (or select a similar Doppler centroid that is closes to the mean of a stack of repeated SAR images).
+We use this estimated Doppler centroid to focus the image (or select a similar Doppler centroid that is closest to the mean of a stack of repeated SAR images).

-Finally, as discussed below, the precise orbit can be used to calculate the third parameter, the range acceleration \ddot{R} .
-As shown in Figure B7, this parameter should decrease with increasing range.
-One approach would be to use the precise orbit to calculate range acceleration for each range but this is unnecessary because there is a good formula for range acceleration as a function of range that involves a parameter called the effective speed V of the spacecraft.
+Finally, as discussed below, the precise orbit (i.e., in earth fixed coordinates) can be used to calculate the third parameter, the range acceleration \ddot{R} .
+One approach would be to use the precise orbit to calculate range acceleration for each range but this is unnecessary because there is a good formula for range acceleration as a function of range that involves a parameter called the effective speed V_e of the spacecraft.
 Indeed the SAR processor code takes effective speed and converts this to \ddot{R} to focus the image.
 The derivation of the effective speed parameter follows.
 We start by taking the first derivative of the range versus slow time given in (B2)

-$$\frac{\partial R^2(s)}{\partial s} = 2R\dot{R} = 2V^2s \ . \tag{B8}$$
+$$\frac{\partial R^2(s)}{\partial s} = 2R\dot{R} = 2V_e^2 s \tag{B8}$$